4 minute read

 where FRA is the concentration of Fast reacting Reducing Agents and SRA is the concentration of Slow reacting Reducing Agents in the water.

-The second order reaction rates could be given as follows:
+The second-order reaction rates could be given as follows:

 where CS, CF and kS, kF are concentrations of the reacting agents and their rate constants respectively for Slow and Fast reacting agents.
+CTHM is the total THM concentration generated from the two parallel reactions and yTHM is the THM yield per unit of chlorine reacted.

 InfoWorks WS MSQ allows you to implement your own equations to efficiently model reactive constituents in the comfort of your InfoWorks WS Pro user interface.